deacon-kigo/kigo-pro-dashboard/documentation/ai-product-filter/implementation-plan.md

 ## 📋 Executive Summary

-This document consolidates all project requirements, acceptance criteria, implementation roadmap, and project management details for the AI Product Filter Agent.
-The project implements a multi-agent AI system inspired by enterprise solutions like JP Morgan's AskDavid to transform product filter creation from complex form-based processes into intuitive conversational experiences.
+This document consolidates project requirements, acceptance criteria, and implementation suggestions for the AI Product Filter Agent **proof of concept**.
+The prototype demonstrates a multi-agent AI system that transforms product filter creation from complex form-based processes into intuitive conversational experiences.

+**Important Note**: This is a proof of concept implementation.
+All technical approaches, libraries, patterns, and implementation details are **suggestions only**.
+Development teams are free to choose their own technologies, architectures, and implementation strategies based on their requirements and preferences.

 ## 🎯 Project Vision

 Transform product filter creation from a complex form-based process into an intuitive conversational experience that guides users through filter definition, validation, and optimization.

-### Architecture Approach
+### Prototype Architecture Approach

-**Multi-Agent System Design** based on enterprise AI patterns:

-- **Supervisor Agent**: Orchestrates conversation flow and routes requests
-- **Specialized Agents**: Handle specific filter operations (criteria generation, analysis, etc.)
+The POC demonstrates one possible approach using:

+- **Multi-Agent System Design**: Supervisor agent orchestrating specialized agents
+- **Conversational Interface**: Natural language interaction with form synchronization
-- **Human-in-the-Loop**: Maintains user control with AI assistance
+- **Human-in-the-Loop**: User control with AI assistance
-- **State Management**: Real-time synchronization between chat and form interfaces
+- **Real-time Sync**: Chat and form interface synchronization

+_Note: These are implementation suggestions.
+Production systems may use different patterns, libraries, or architectures based on team preferences and requirements._

 ---